Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

 == Driving System

 === Filtering valid contours
-For the PID driving, extracting the side lines and filtering out any other noises is crucial.
+For the PID driving, extracting the side lines and filtering out any other noises are crucial.
-We realized that the ground to sky ratio in the frame was always constant on flat surface, so we first cropped the raw image and only kept the ground section.
-Then, we grayscale and binarize the image, and find the contour using _cv2.findContours(img_bin, cv2.RETR_TREE, cv2.CHAIN_APPROX_SIMPLE)_. \
+We realized that the ground to sky ratio in the frame was always constant on a flat surface, so we first crop the raw image and only keep the ground portion.
+Then, we gray-scale and binarize the cropped image, and find the contour using _cv2.findContours(img_bin, cv2.RETR_TREE, cv2.CHAIN_APPROX_SIMPLE)_. \
-With high enough binarized threshold, we can filter out most of the small contour in dirt road section, but we could not remove all of them, so we tried filtering out by contour area. \
+With high enough binarized threshold, we can filter out most of the small contour in dirt road section and other similar surface condition, but we could not remove all of them, so we tried filtering out by contour area. \
 #figure(
   image("images/find_contour.png",width: 70%),
   caption: [Contours in dirt road section after filtering by area]